ndench/ndench.github.io/links.md

 * An [explanation of CQRS](https://matthiasnoback.nl/2018/01/simple-cqrs-reduce-coupling-allow-the-model-to-evolve/)
 which keeps popping up everywhere but until now I've never really understood it.

+* Check if your site has an A+ security rating with [securityheaders.com](https://securityheaders.com/).

+* Not sure what a content security policy is?
+[Content Security Policy 101](https://christoph-rumpel.com/2018/03/content-security-policy-101) has got your back.

 # Software Engineering